Set a real quit date

 Changing routines, locations, and triggers matters more than trying to power through the same setup with better intentions.

-When nicotine levels drop, cravings and withdrawal symptoms can show up quickly, especially if vaping has become tied to stress, boredom, driving, meals, or social routines.
+Cravings and withdrawal symptoms can show up quickly, especially if vaping has become tied to stress, boredom, driving, meals, or social routines.

 Common symptoms can include cravings, irritability, anxiety, restlessness, low mood, and trouble concentrating.